-Things to do in Kalpitiya and around
+Things to do in Kalpitiya and at Elements Resort

 While most people who visit Sri Lanka head towards the south coast or Arugam Bay on the east coast for a taste of tropical beach life, several other beach destinations in Sri Lanka remain relatively untouched.
 Kalpitiya on the northwestern coast is one such destination.
 An exciting destination for kitesurfing and other water-based adventures, there are plenty of thrill-seeking and nature-based things to do in Kalpitiya.
 If you are visiting Sri Lanka, Kalpitiya is also a great off-the-beaten-path place to feel the authentic life of the locals.

 Kalpitiya is a peninsula surrounded by the Gulf of Mannar, Puttalam Lagoon and the Dutch Bay.
 Because of its geographical location, the region receives plenty of solid, steady wind conditions throughout the year, making it the best place for kitesurfing, wing foiling, foil boarding and other water sports in Sri Lanka.
 Elements Beach & Nature Resort is located in Kappalady, a quiet but beautiful village in the Kalpitiya Peninsula, just south of Kalpitiya town.
 From the international airport near Colombo, it takes about three and a half hours to reach Elements.

 Because of its relative proximity to the historic cultural triangle in the central North of Sri Lanka, Kalpitiya is also a great starting and endpoint to combine ancient culture, wildlife with the beach vibe and the many watersports and outdoor activities.
 Kalpitiya is also famous for families of wild yet friendly donkeys roaming around freely.
 Sounds fun, right?
 Now you must be wondering what to do in Kalpitiya.
 Let’s dive in.